-The egg that spreads across the pan, the yolk that breaks easily are both indicators that this is a tired, old egg.
+The egg that spreads across the pan and the yolk that breaks easily are indicators that this is a tired, old egg.

 Egg Freshness Test

 It’s really simple and can be done easily and quickly.

 You will need a bowl filled with enough water to cover an upright egg.